canha42/pinterest-pin-it/readme.txt

 == Changelog ==

 = 1.0.1 =
-* index.php file created, so directory won't be visible.
+* Security: index.php file created, so directory won't be visible.
-* PHP files protected from direct loading.
+* Security: PHP files protected from direct loading.
-* Warning is shown if content width is WordPress standard, or no width detected
+* Feature: Warning is shown if content width is WordPress standard, or no width detected.
+* Feature: Ability to set content width on plugin settings page.
+* Bug: "All pages" bug, selecting all checkboxes on screen.

 = 1.0 =
 * Released 2012-8-07